1 Introduction to BioPython

 NWNL

 To create a sequence object by reading sequence from a file, we can use the SeqIO class.
 The parse function in this class can read and write sequences in different formats.
 This function take two arguments - file name and format, and return an iterator having all the sequences.
 The code below shows reading a file having multiple sequences and printing the sequences using the seq attribute.
 Note that this would print sequnces without any annotations.
 The description attribute of SeqIO object can used to print the description of a sequence as given in the input file.
 In the code below, the output would be restricted to first three sequences.
 If you need to print the data for all sequences then remove the if block.
-The sequence file used in the code below is available here.
+The sequence file used in the example below is available here

 from Bio import SeqIO